 - Information Desk – Information desks are available at several locations throughout the airport.
 Hours: unknown.

 - Baggage Carts – Need a hand with your luggage?
-Baggage carts are available throughout the airport.
-Rates: unknown.
+Baggage carts are available for rent through Smarte Carte.
 The carts can be rented using cash or credit cards.
 Carts are available free of charge to passengers arriving on international flights in the International Arrivals area.

 - Luggage Storage & Lockers – Not available.